 MSW Interns are supervised by Field Instructors designated by the agency and the USC Suzanne Dworak-Peck School of Social Work.
 These Field Instructors are committed to teaching and upholding the values and ethics which have been developed over the long history of the Social Work profession.
 The Field Instructor must be identified and complete the application process at the same time an agency site is approved.
-New or replacement Field

-Instructors may complete the application process at any time.
+New or replacement Field Instructors may complete the application process at any time.
 Field Instructors must have the following to qualify:

-- An MSW degree from an accredited school of social work - At least two years of post-master's social work experience - A plan to attend a 12-15 hour long training for new Field Instructors at USC.
-The VAC offers an on-line course with synchronous and asynchronous sessions - A completion certificate for new Field Instruction class from USC or any CSWE accredited School of Social Work
+- An MSW degree from a CSWE accredited school of social work - At least two years of post-MSW work experience - Plan to attend a 12 to 15-hour long training for new Field Instructors conducted by USC or any CSWE accredited School of Social Work as approved by Field Education - A completion certificate for new field instruction class from USC or any CSWE accredited School of Social Work as approved by Field Education